ellak-monades-aristeias/eIDAS-ISS/README.md

     sp1.sf.url=SP Authentication failure/error redirect URL
     sp1.mode=(json|ws) communication mode.

-### Interacting with ISS+
+### Interacting with ISS

-The ISS+ has one entry point, one exit point and requires two API calls on the SP side:
+The ISS has one entry point, one exit point and requires two API calls on the SP side:
 1. one URL in order to retrieve the list of Attributes to request from STORK,
 2. and a second URL to store the values of the Attribute that were returned from STORK.

 Both those URLs provide a Json formatted document.
 The format of the document is explained in Appendix I.
-For the remaining section we will assume that the ISS+ is installed and running in the following
+For the remaining section we will assume that the ISS is installed and running in the following
 location: http://localhost/ISSPlus/ and the SP is installed and running in: http://localhost/da/.
 The first step for the SP is to create a unique random identifier.
 This identifier will be unique and different for each user request, much like a session ID.
-We call this unique identifier token and it will be used by the ISS+ and the SP in order to identify a specific user request.
-After the creation of the token the SP will redirect the user to the ISS+ entry point.
-For demonstration purposes we will assume that the unique token that was generated is: 1234567890, so the entry point of the ISS+ is: https://localhost/da/ValidateToken?t=1234567890
+We call this unique identifier token and it will be used by the ISS and the SP in order to identify a specific user request.
+After the creation of the token the SP will redirect the user to the ISS entry point.
+For demonstration purposes we will assume that the unique token that was generated is: 1234567890, so the entry point of the ISS is: https://localhost/da/ValidateToken?t=1234567890

-The following table enumerates the parameters of the HTTP request which redirects the user to the ISS+:
+The following table enumerates the parameters of the HTTP request which redirects the user to the ISS:

 Paramater Name	Parameter Purpose	Mandatory t	Sp-generated random Token.
-Used to identify authentication requests	yes sp	ID of the requesting SP as defined in the ISS+ sp.properties configuration file	yes cc	Citizen Country Code.
+Used to identify authentication requests	yes sp	ID of the requesting SP as defined in the ISS sp.properties configuration file	yes cc	Citizen Country Code.
 If not provided, the user will be requested to choose between the supported countries	no saml	Generated Saml version definition.
 While communicating with the Greek eIDAS infrastructure, the value of this parameter should always be “eIDAS”.	yes qaa	The level of Assurance required for this request for the provided authentication data (1=Non-existent,2=Low,3=Substantial,4=High)
 If not provided, the qaa defined in sp.properties will be used.
 No

 (Entry point example: https://localhost/da/ValidateToken?t=0f985470-3adb-4b33-8bb6-d6f515ab8bce&sp=sp1&cc=GR&saml=eIDAS) Both aforementioned SP endpoints (retrieving the requested attribute list and pushing the authentication results) also require the token parameter in order to identify the specific authentication request.
-In addition, the ISS+ HTTP request to the SP’s second endpoint (pushing authentication results) also contains a second parameter “r”, which contains the authentication results, as described in Appendix II.
+In addition, the ISS HTTP request to the SP’s second endpoint (pushing authentication results) also contains a second parameter “r”, which contains the authentication results, as described in Appendix II.
 This SP endpoint must either return a Json “OK” message, which means the user is authenticated in the SP, or “NOK” in case the user is not accepted.
-The exit point is the URL to redirect the user once the ISS+ has finished all the work.
-This URL is part of the SP and is used to map the SP specific logic (role assignment) in terms of attributes and attribute values that are returned from the ISS+.
+The exit point is the URL to redirect the user once the ISS has finished all the work.
+This URL is part of the SP and is used to map the SP specific logic (role assignment) in terms of attributes and attribute values that are returned from the ISS.
 This URL is outside the scope of this document but for demonstration purposes we will assume that it is the following: https://localhost/da/eidas-login.php?t=<random token>

 Please note that the random token is the same token that was used in the entry point.
 This way the SP knows how to identify the user that created the original request.

-## Appendix I: ISS+ Json API
+## Appendix I: ISS Json API

 ### Attribute List Retrieval API

-The most important part when interfacing with the ISS+ are the two API calls that are used by the ISS+ and the SP in order to exchange information securely (out-of-band communication).
-As we mentioned earlier the ISS+ has an open design and can be extended to support custom SP needs.
-The current version of the ISS+ supports JSON formatted communication.
+The most important part when interfacing with the ISS are the two API calls that are used by the ISS and the SP in order to exchange information securely (out-of-band communication).
+As we mentioned earlier the ISS has an open design and can be extended to support custom SP needs.
+The current version of the ISS supports JSON formatted communication.
-The first step for the ISS+ is to retrieve the list of Attributes.
-So the ISS+ will communicate with a URL provided by the SP presenting the token.
+The first step for the ISS is to retrieve the list of Attributes.
+So the ISS will communicate with a URL provided by the SP presenting the token.
 If everything is correct (i.e. valid token) the data returned by the URL must be in the following format:

     {
       "status":"OK",